davisgreg1/resolve-issues-btn/README.md

 # How to use:

-    1. Download the repo as a zip file.
+    1. Download the repo as a zip file by clicking the green Code drop down button on the top right of Github page and selecting Download Zip.
     2. Unzip the file.
     3. Visit [Chrome Extensions](chrome://extensions/)
     4. Click Load Unpack button at the top left